DCC-EX/dcc-ex.github.io/docs/ex-commandstation/accessories/turnouts/servo-turnouts.md

 exactly as they appear in the reference (e.g. Slow, not slow or SLOW).

 Refer to
-`exrail/exrail-command-reference:turnout/point objects - definition and control`{.interpreted-text
-role="ref"} for details on these commands, along with `exrail/examples:defining servo turnouts`{.interpreted-text role="ref"},
+`exrail/exrail-command-reference:turnout/point objects - definition and control` for details on these commands, along with `exrail/examples:defining servo turnouts`, `/big-picture/stage3`, and `exrail/creating-elements:adding turnouts/points` for some further information and examples.
-`/big-picture/stage3`{.interpreted-text role="doc"}, and
-`exrail/creating-elements:adding turnouts/points`{.interpreted-text
-role="ref"} for some further information and examples.

 ## Connecting the hardware